sprecand/engineering-fundamentals/README.md

 6. save (first) password as ACR_PASSWORD in github project settings &rarr; Secrets and variables &rarr; Actions &rarr; Repository secrets

 ### Publish your Webapp to ACR using gitlab pipelines
-Follow the **Tasks A - C** in docker-publish.yml.
+Follow the **Tasks B.1 - B.3** in docker-publish.yml.
 Check that the Actions in your GitHub are executed properly.

 ### Run ACR image on your local machine (optional)
 If Docker is available on your local machine, you can try to run your ACR image locally